 The subsurface occurrence of groundwater may be divided into zones of saturation and aeration.
 In the zone of saturation, all voids are filled with water under hydrostatic pressure.
 The zone of aeration consists of voids occupied partially by water and partially by air.
 Water occurring in the zone of saturation is commonly referred to simply as groundwater.
 This general zone may be further subdivided into: (1) the soil water zone, (2) the intermediate zone, and (3) the capillary zone; thickness of zones varies with soil types and vegetation (Figure 3).

-Soil Water Zone: Water in the soil water zone exists at less than saturation, except temporarily when excessive water reaches the ground surface as from rainfall or irrigation.
+Soil Water Zone: Water in the soil water zone exists at less than sa-